nowakowsk/dukcpp/README.md

 auto s = duk::get<S>(ctx, -1); // Get object from value stack.
 ```

-That's it.
 Above code creates an `Object` on ES value stack, and moves `S{}` into its internal property.
 When said ES object gets garbage collected, its finalizer will call destructor of `S`.

 Object like this isn't very useful, other than for passing it to bound C++ functions.
 Adding methods and properties is explained in [Classes](#classes) section.